 “Oh, Tony!
 Do you think I will ever be healed?”

-The last wisps of the gray mist evaporated, and the Pastor and Tony stood face-to-face in the study.
+The gray mist was thinning, and the Pastor and Tony stood face-to-face in the study.

 “Bert has always been proud of you, Desmond.
 He never considered himself to be much of a success in life.
-The way he saw things, his only purposes on earth were to love God, to be a loving husband to his late wife Rosie, to befriend the needy, and to look out for your welfare.”
+The way he saw things, his only purposes on earth were to love God, to be a loving husband to his wife, to befriend the needy, and to look out for your welfare.”

 “Look out for me?”

-“It was a loyalty he never relinquished.
+“He was so loyal.
 Next to Rosie, he considered you his best friend.”

 “Me?
 His best friend?
 I never dreamed that....”
 He walked over to Tony.
 “Bert always tried to be my friend.
 Amanda brought it up many times.
 She never understood why I was so—so cool toward him.”
 The Pastor turned away from Tony and said.
 “I’ve never had time for friends—the demands of the ministry, you know.
 Amanda was the only one I made time for, and she always wanted more.”